Konica Minolta Extends IMSA Partnership

-Ramsey, NJ, Aug.
-02, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) today announced an extension of its Official Partnership with the International Motor Sports Association (IMSA).
+Mississauga, ON, Aug.
+02, 2023 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) today announced an extension of its Official Partnership with the International Motor Sports Association (IMSA).
 The renewal continues its relationship with IMSA that began in 2015, and confirms the business hub of the paddock will remain known as the Konica Minolta Business Center, which has become a highly recognizable element of the paddock at race events.

 “Our partnership with IMSA gets stronger every year, and has grown into so much more than a platform to enhance our brand profile.
 It’s about the people, celebrating our wins and evolving in our shared vision to make the series more sustainable,” said Michael Mathé, Chief of Operations and Sales Enablement, Konica Minolta.
 “The track is a place to share our mutual love of racing and enjoy the camaraderie of the experience.
 As part of this, we have greatly benefitted from having the Konica Minolta Business Center at every track, an ideal atmosphere to connect with current and future partners and explore new B2B sales opportunities.”